Carolina Transformer Co.

 Site Cleanup Plan

-In 1984, EPA removed 975 tons of contaminated soil, transported it to a federally approved facility, and then fenced the area.
-Residents with contaminated ground water were connected to the public water supply.
+In 1984, EPA dug up 975 tons of contaminated soil, moved the soil to an off-site facility and placed a fence around the area.
+Additionally, nearby residences were connected to the public water supply.

 Cumberland County Public Library